[Interview conducted by Shiela Michaels]

 "Oh!"
 The light finally dawns in Suggs' brain.
-"They started singing on the South side of the telephone building."
+"On Monday the 22nd they started singing on the south side of the telephone building."
 There was triumph in his voice.
 He knew he had us.

 Izzy, of course, doesn't know what the bejeezes he's talking about.
 So he goes over to the SCLC Project Director at that time I think it was J.T.
 Johnson who explained to him that we were under a Federal injunction that said we cannot sing in residential neighborhoods because we were "too noisy."
 We could only sing in the downtown area.
-So, if we sang on the south side of the telephone building, it meant we were still in the residential area.
-Whereas, if we had turned the corner and were on the east side, we would be okay.
-Most times we were pretty careful not to start singing until we turned the corner, but sometimes the folk on the march felt like singing, and maybe they started early.
-What were we going to do, tell them to shut up?
+So, Ingram seemed to be saying that if we sang on the south side of the telephone building, it meant we were still in the residential area.
+Whereas, if we had turned the corner we would be okay.
+This subtlety had never been brought to our attention before.
+The telephone building wasn't anyone's home so we had just assumed it was "downtown."

 Izzy says, "Okay.
 I understand."
 So he clarifies with Suggs that in fact the only thing that we are accused of actually doing is singing on the south side of the telephone building.